Aliases for DPM1 Gene

 GeneCards Summary for DPM1 Gene

 DPM1 (Dolichyl-Phosphate Mannosyltransferase Subunit 1, Catalytic) is a Protein Coding gene.
-Diseases associated with DPM1 include Congenital Disorder Of Glycosylation, Type Ie and Multiple Personality Disorder.
-Among its related pathways are Synthesis of substrates in N-glycan biosythesis and Transport to the Golgi and subsequent modification.
-GO annotations related to this gene include transferase activity, transferring glycosyl groups and dolichyl-phosphate-mannose-protein mannosyltransferase activity.
+Diseases associated with DPM1 include Congenital Disorder Of Glycosylation, Type Ie and Acquired Polycythemia.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring glycosyl groups and dolichyl-phosphate-mannose-protein mannosyltransferase activity.
+An important paralog of this gene is ALG5.

 Transfers mannose from GDP-mannose to dolichol monophosphate to form dolichol phosphate mannose (Dol-P-Man) which is the mannosyl donor in pathways leading to N-glycosylation, glycosyl phosphatidylinositol membrane anchoring, and O-mannosylation of proteins; catalytic subunit of the dolichol-phosphate mannose (DPM) synthase complex.